Toggle menu

 What we will do

-Once we have been told that a vehicle appears to be abandoned the information or 'referral' will be passed to our enforcement team.
+Once we have been told that a vehicle appears to be abandoned the information or 'referral' will be passed to an enforcement officer.
 An officer will review the information and decide whether the vehicle has been abandoned or not.

-If in their opinion the vehicle is deemed to be abandoned, the enforcement team will:
+If in their opinion the vehicle is deemed to be abandoned, the enforcement officer will:

-• carry out an online DVLA check for current keeper details (if held)
+• carry out a DVLA check for current keeper details (if held)

-• visit the site within three working days
+• visit the site within 5 working days

-• place a removal notice on the vehicle (if appropriate)
+• place a 15 day notice on the vehicle

-• write to the registered keeper, requesting removal of the vehicle within seven days
+• write to the registered keeper, requesting removal of the vehicle within fifteen days from the date of the notice

-• if the DVLA do not hold any current keeper details and the landowner instructs then the vehicle will be removed immediately and subsequently destroyed
+• if the DVLA does not hold any current keeper details and the landowner instructs in writing, then the vehicle can be removed immediately and subsequently destroyed

 • instruct legal proceedings